1. What is the main difference between Lightroom and Capture One?

 For more advanced color editing, the Color Editor allows you to separate your colors with the Color Picker tool, take full control of a black/white conversion or allow you to specifically edit the skin colors.
 You can then adjust the Smoothness, Amount, and Uniformity of your selected skin tone.

 10. Which Capture One is right for me?

 Capture One comes in a single download file with different product variants embedded in it.
 After installation, you can select the mode you need depending on your camera model and other preferences.
 You can start with a 30-days trial period and then purchase a license upon your choice to activate the software and continue working with it.

-Capture One Pro is the complete photo editing software solution that supports more than 500 camera models.
+Capture One Pro is the complete photo editing software solution that supports camera models from major camera brands.

 Capture One (for Sony) is designed mainly for Sony users.
 You save on the full-feature set in Capture One Pro with a software version exclusive to Sony files.

 Capture One Fujifilm is designed for Fujifilm users.
 You save on the full-feature set in Capture One Pro with a software version exclusive to Fujifilm files.